-The daughter of a Black American father and Puerto Rican mother, Dr. McCauley’s creative and scholarly work centers on self-determination, identity, Afro-Latinidad, cultural clashes and belonging.
-She enjoys reading, taking beach walks, dancing, watching 90s anime, eating macaroni and cheese and sitting under trees.
-She is the author of the hybrid collection SCAR ON/SCAR OFF, the short story collection WHEN TRYING TO RETURN HOME and the poetry collection KINDS OF GRACE (Spring 2024).
-She lives and writes in Houston, TX.
+The daughter of a Black American father and Puerto Rican mother, Dr. McCauley’s creative and scholarly work centers on self-determination, Afro-Latinidad, cultural collisions and healings, and belonging.
+She enjoys reading, taking lakeside walks, dancing, watching 90s anime and stargazing.
+She is the author of the cross-genre collection SCAR ON/SCAR OFF, the short story collections WHEN TRYING TO RETURN HOME & Recognition (‘29), the poetry collections KINDS OF GRACE (2.26),VERSUS (‘27) and TUMBAO (‘29), and and the forthcoming speculative fiction collection NEON STEEL.
+She lives and writes in Kansas City, MO.

 Short Bio for media purposes: